 - 1. All internal preparedness plans must be completed as soon as possible. - 2.
 Staff who live in declared evacuation zones or mobile homes will be released to prepare their families for evacuation. - 3.
 Notification of CVB office closure will be sent to industry through all technology mediums. - 4.
-CRM Manager should distribute satellite phones and 800 MHz radios to Steve Hayes or designee and Teri Tuxhorn.
+CRM Manager should distribute satellite phones and 800 MHz radios to assigned staff.